 Telunas Private Island Resort is the perfect destination for a short getaway from Singapore.
 Located near Batam, one of the Indonesian islands near Singapore, this Indonesian resort island offers barefoot luxury at its best – it is the kind of resort where you kick your flip flops off when you come ashore and don’t even look for them again until it is time to leave.

-Read on for our full Telunas Private Island review.
+Read on for our full Telunas resort review.

 Bedtime at Telunas Private Island